mrsilver76/itunes_playlist_exporter/README.md

 *  Configure `LOCAL_PLAYLIST_LOCATION` and `IGNORE_PREFIX`
 *  Run the script (`/D` is optional as Plex isn't configured correctly)

-### iTunes export to networked drive for use with music software running on that networked drive can access
+### iTunes export to networked drive running music software

 You want to export all your playlists from iTunes into a folder on a network (eg. NAS) so that software on that same networked drive can access it.